 The All-Ireland Pollinator Plan is an initiative created to protect bees from extinction from Ireland.
 The All-Ireland Pollinator Plan is about all of us, from farmers to local authorities, to schools, gardeners and businesses, coming together to try to create an Ireland where pollinators can survive and thrive.

-At NUI Galway we are doing our part to protect pollinators with our NUI Galway Biodiversity Action Plan 2021-2025.
+At University of Galway we are doing our part to protect pollinators with our University of Galway Biodiversity Action Plan 2021-2025.

 An Taisce Green Campus Ireland